biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 :\* Perform some basic, well-established measures of model quality/validity

+:\* Draw a Ramachandran plot (using ReportLab)

-:\* Provide "glue" for integrating with other widely used structural-biology software
+:\* Provide "glue" for integrating with some external, widely used structural-biology software (e.g. Modeller, Autodock, MolProbity, PyMol...)

 :\* Extend and improve Bio.PDB as appropriate to support this effort